cloudfoundry-tutorials/cf4devs/site/content/application-basics/security-groups.md

 cf security-group <security-group-name>
 ```

-This will output a JSON object like so:
+This will output a JSON object similar to this:

 ```json
 [